Jordan Peele’s ‘The Hunt’ Ordered To Series By Amazon Studios

 “Jordan Peele and Monkeypaw Productions have exhibited a unique ability to develop content that becomes part of the larger cultural conversation.
 We’re also very excited that The Hunt will be on Amazon, which we feel is the ideal platform for Jordan and David’s amazing story.”

-Jordan Peele got on board with the The Hunt earlier this year in February.
+Jordan Peele got on board with The Hunt earlier this year in February.
 His next film, Us, a social thriller-horror, is set for release by Universal in 2019.
 Black Panther star Lupita Nyong’o has already signed up for the film.

 — Jordan Peele (@JordanPeele) May 9, 2018